bevyengine/bevy-website/content/learn/contribute/helping-out/reporting-issues.md

 When in doubt, prefer creating an issue over immediately opening a pull request.
 This allows community members to weigh in before you spend time on work that may be unnecessary.

 Before submitting an issue, please check that it has not already been created.
 [GitHub Search] is fairly good at finding similar issues based on keywords.
 If you do find an existing issue, please comment on it instead of creating a duplicate.

-Also, please ensure the issue is not generated with AI, as per the [AI Policy] guidelines.
-Often there's rather important context that needs to be communicated, and AI usually has a hard time figuring out just what that context is.
+Please don't use AI to generate issues (see our [AI Policy]).
+There's often important context that needs to be communicated that AI systems tend to struggle to capture.

 [GitHub Search]: https://github.com/search?q=repo%3Abevyengine%2Fbevy&type=issues
 [AI Policy]: @/learn/contribute/policies/ai.md